ekdevdes/charlotte-events-app/vue-app/README.md

 Maybe could try hosting on Github Pages since that's free or try something with Github Actions that's free and easy to use

-Perhaps use Vue Material for the UI: https://vuematerial.io/components/select
+Uses Vue Material for the UI: https://vuematerial.io/components/select List of Components available to import: https://github.com/vuematerial/vue-material/tree/dev/dist/components

 ## To Do
 + ~~List all events within a week of the current date~~